ThalesLudwig/chat-moduler/README.md

 - lang: the language currently used by the user, such as "en-US" or "pt-BR"
 - context: an array of previous user inputs
-- expression: the word or expression inputed by the user that was recognized by the module
+- expression: the word or expression input by the user that was recognized by the module

 ```
 const MyModule = {